jeremy-open-source/platformio-docker/README.md

 # PlatformIO Docker

-Platform.io in a Docker container
+Platform.io with helper tools and scripts in a Docker container